microsoft/durabletask-netherite/docs/introduction.md

 ### Follow the hello sample walkthrough

-For a comprehensive quick start, take a look at [hello sample walkthrough](hello-sample), and the associated [video content](http://localhost:3000/#/hello-sample?id=walk-through-on-youtube-%f0%9f%8e%a5).
+For a comprehensive quick start on using Netherite with Durable Functions, take a look at [hello sample walkthrough](hello-sample), and the associated [video content](hello-sample?id=walk-through-on-youtube-%f0%9f%8e%a5).
 We included several scripts that make it easy to build, run, and deploy this application, both locally and in the cloud.
 Also, this sample is a great starting point for creating your own projects.